thefajarmalik/sauna-today-or-not/README.md

-# OP Kiitorata Trainee Program Assignment - “Should I go to sauna today?”
-App
+# Should I go to sauna today?

 ## Overview

 This repository contains a full-stack application created as part of the OP Kiitorata Trainee Program recruitment assignment.
-The application answers the question:
+The application randomly gives answer to the question:

 > “Should I go to sauna today?”
 >